cleabent/quacknet/clea-notes.md

 Need to figure out handleServerReceived first.

+#### handleServerReceived
+(do params later)

+Does something more from handleReceived?
+Needs check.

+#### handleReceived
+(do parans later)

+This seems to handle received data, check if the msg is registered in quackkeys, decrypts it and returns the msg?
+I think it is.

 *TODO : Load it manually without `startup.lua`?*
 *TODO 2 : Quacknet only works on Wireless modem?*
 I assume Quacknet is only for wirelesses